 API would be same-origin, so CORS restrictions would not apply.

 Parameters that determine the maximum number of events that may be placed into the event queue of each type:

-Global parameters should be changed by using the global variables updater service.
+Global parameters should be changed by using the supervisor service.
 The service ensures that the configuration updates are synchronized among nodes in the network.
-Changing global parameters by editing the configuration file is inadmissible as this may cause improper behavior of the node.
-Modifying global parameters by the configuration file editing is admissible only before the genesis block is created.

 Local parameters may be changed by editing the configuration file and restarting the node to apply changes.
 In certain cases additional actions may be required to keep the system operational.

-To keep a node operating when changing its validator key, you also need to update the corresponding global variable (the list of validator keys) using the global variables updater service.
+To keep a node operating when changing its validator key, you also need to update the corresponding global variable (the list of validator keys) using the supervisor.